Dhammayuttika Nikaya: In Myanmar

 The "Dhammayutti Nikāya Mahāyin Gaing" (ဓမ္မယုတ္တိနိကာယမဟာရင်ဂိုဏ်း) or simply the "Mahayin Gaing" (မဟာရင်ဂိုဏ်း), in Myanmar has its origins as "a late nineteenth-century Mon reform tradition [that] traces its lineage to the Thai Thammayut[sic] order."
 It is one of the nine legally sanctioned monastic orders in Myanmar, under the 1990 Law Concerning Sangha Organizations.

 According to 2016 statistics published by the State Samgha Maha Nayaka Committee, 823 monks belonged to this monastic order, representing 0.15% of all monks in the country, making it the second smallest legally-sanctioned monastic order.
 With respect to geographic representation, the majority of Mahayin monks are based in Mon State (76.91%), followed by neighboring Kayin State (13.61%).
 In 2016, the order had 79 monasteries, mostly in Mon and Kayin States, representing 0.1% of the country's monasteries.

 In Indonesia

 On October 23, 1976, Saṅgha Theravāda Indonesia (Indonesian Theravāda Saṅgha) was formed at the Mahā Dhammaloka Vihāra (now Tanah Putih Vihāra), Semarang, Central Java.
-The Indonesian Theravāda Saṅgha was formed by monks who were not members of the Sangha that already existed in Indonesia at that time.
-The sangha organisation was founded by five Indonesian monks who came from the ordination line of the Thai Dhammayuttika Nikāya, Bhikkhu Aggabalo, Bhikkhu Khemasarano, Bhikkhu Sudhammo, Bhikkhu Khemiyo, and Bhikkhu Ñaṇavutto.
+The Indonesian Theravāda Saṅgha was formed by Indonesian monks who were not members of the Sangha that already existed in Indonesia at that time.
+The sangha organisation was founded by five Indonesian monks who came from the ordination line of the Thai Dhammayuttika, Bhikkhu Aggabalo, Bhikkhu Khemasarano, Bhikkhu Sudhammo, Bhikkhu Khemiyo, and Bhikkhu Ñaṇavutto.
 The historic event was also witnessed by two Thai Dhammadutas, namely Bhante Suvirayan (now Phra Dhamchetiyachan) and Bhante Sombat Pavitto (now Phra Vidhurdhammabhorn) who were ordained at Wat Bowonniwet, that is the center of the Dhammayuttika order.

 In addition, there is also the Saṅgha Theravāda Dhammayut Indonesia that is headed directly by the Thai superiors of the Dhammayuttika ordination line.